 A study of United States and state legislation and regulations affecting the issuance and trading of corporate securities.
 The course will focus particularly on the provisions of the 1933 Securities Act and the 1934 Securities Exchange Act.
 It will also examine the development of the Securities Exchange Commission and its responsibilities and powers in regulating securities.
 Business Associations is a prerequisite to this course.

-The Semester in Practice Legal Externship Program, 13 credits (LAW 860)
+The Semester in Practice Legal Externship Program, 11 credits for externship component; 2 credits for class component (LAW 860)

 The Semester in Practice Externship Program is designed for qualified third-year law students who wish to work full-time in an approved governmental, judicial or non-profit externship, under the supervision of a lawyer, with the support of a faculty member who serves as teacher, coach and mentor.
 This competitive, off-campus program will support students who obtain full-time externships in government, judicial or non-profit organizations.
 Students will work 40 hours per week at their externship and participate in a concurrent academic component, which will include a faculty directed orientation session prior to the beginning of the semester in practice, written reflective assignments, telephonic conferences and tutorials and at least one site visit meeting with the student, supervising site attorney or judge and professor.
 Students will keep weekly timesheets.
 Supervising attorneys evaluate students in writing mid-term and at the end of the semester.

-Students will receive 13 credit hours, graded pass/fail.
+Students will receive 13 credit hours, graded pass/fail (11 of the 13 credit hours are awarded for successful completion of 40 hours of work, per week during the semester, at the student’s placement; 2 of the 13 credit hours are awarded for successful completion of the evening seminar, paper and related assignments).
 Students accepted into the program will pay all standard tuition and fees required by their enrollment at the Elon University School of Law and are eligible for financial aid through the law school.
 Students are responsible for their own housing and transportation.

 Registration for the semester in practice externship is by approval of the Associate Dean for Academic Affairs.
 In assessing a student’s application to register for the Program, the Associate Dean for Academic Affairs will consider various factors indicating whether taking a semester away from the law school could comprise the student’s academic development or ability to succeed on the licensure examination.
 Interested applicants must be third-year law students during their proposed semester in practice and must have been accepted into an externship.
 Students may only participate in the Semester in Practice program during one semester of law school.
 Successful applicants will demonstrate strong character and fitness for practice, independent judgment and professional and personal organizational skills.
 Applicants will include faculty and employer references as a part of their applications.
 Students who previously participated in the Washington Center Externship Program are not eligible to participate in the Semester in Practice Externship.
 The application form and requirements are posted on the Registrar’s page of the law school website.